 Smoked Pork Butt

 This Smoked Pork Butt shreds like a dream into the most flavorful and juicy pulled pork.
 It incorporates methods from legendary BBQ master Aaron Franklin, and is truly delicious enough to eat on its own, or in sandwiches.
+It’s also one of the simplest meats you can make on the smoker.

-Smoked meat is the best meat, and oh my heavens this smoked pork butt is SOOOOO good.
+Smoked meat is the best meat, and oh my heavens this smoked pork butt recipe is SOOOOO good.
 Serve it with a side of Coleslaw, Creamed Corn or Cornbread and you truly have an epic BBQ feast.

 This is a recipe that I’ve wanted to share with you for ages, and one that I started working on after watching Aaron Franklin’s Masterclass last summer.
 Yes, I’m talking Aaron Franklin of the legendary Franklin BBQ restaurant in Austin, Texas.
 I’ve tasted the greatness of his BBQ and I’m grateful to him for sharing all his secrets.